lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-03-16-Types_vs_Sets.md

 > In the specific case of dependent types, I most often think of them as a subsystem of set theory.
-If you take a dependent type theory, add an impredicative Prop sort à la Coq, and then add axioms for function extensionality, quotient types and the axiom of unique choice (i.e., every functional relation gives rise to a function), then the result can be interpreted in any topos, in exactly the same way that
+If you take a dependent type theory, add an impredicative Prop sort à la Coq [Rocq], and then add axioms for function extensionality, quotient types and the axiom of unique choice (i.e., every functional relation gives rise to a function), then the result can be interpreted in any topos, in exactly the same way that